RMichaelSwan/MogrifierLSTM/README.md

 ## Mogrifier LSTM Results

-I tested text prediction using the Brown corpus dataset (more info in the notebook) and saw **earlier convergence results and slightly better validation loss** comparing the Mogrifier LSTM to a vanilla LSTM.
+I tested the Mogrifier LSTM on a basic RNN text prediction problem using the Brown corpus dataset (more info in the notebook) and saw **earlier convergence results and slightly better validation and training loss results** when comparing the Mogrifier LSTM to a vanilla LSTM.
 To further verify these results, we need to test against more datasets and more neural network architectures.
 Checkpoints and metrics have been saved for each LSTM type per epoch (see run folder); I didn't CM the tensorboard event logs as they are huge, but you can get most of the same information just looking at the JSON metric files.
 A summary of the results I got can be seen below:

 ![LSTM validation loss comparison](lstm-comparison.png "LSTM comparison")

 ### My LSTM (made from scratch)

 *automatic early stopping never reached criteria for stop*
 <pre><code>
  'best_epoch': 207,
  'training_epochs': 209,